intrntbrn/awesomewm-vim-tmux-navigator/README.md

 ------------
 The plugin sends the correct keypresses based on the focused appplication.
 In order to differentitate between (n)vim and tmux clients, the title of your terminal is changed.
-Therefore your shell/terminal stack has to support dynamic titles.
+Therefore your shell/terminal stack has to support dynamic titles (see Troubleshooting section).

 Installation
 ------------